GeForce GTX 660 Ti Game Requirement Analysis

-GeForce GTX 660 Ti is a high-end GFX based on the 28nm, Kepler architecture.
+GeForce GTX 660 Ti is a Performance Graphics Card based on the Kepler Architecture.